nimicent/watson-beat/initial_setup.md

 5. Remember to open a new command prompt ("cmd" from Step 1) and test out if python and pip are installed! ```python -V``` and ```pip freeze```.

+Once you have this done, you can install the dependencies for the project to run!

+6. `pip install numpy`

+7. `pip install python-midi`

+8. `pip install requests`

 ## B. Not Windows

 Pre-reqs